 Good, reliable tenants signed your lease agreement because of a few factors, including your property’s condition.
 Continue to maintain and manage your property throughout the year to encourage tenants to accept your offer to renew their lease.

-maintenance plan to tackle problems before they start.
+Develop a preventative maintenance plan to tackle problems before they start.
 Arrange a plan for checking and testing smoke detectors, for example, or communicate with your tenants about twice-yearly property inspections to ensure the interior and exterior of the property is prepared for winter or summer.

 Maintained properties also build your tenant’s pride in their home, whether it’s an apartment, condo or house.
 It can increase their connection to the area and potentially result in referrals when tenants show friends their rental.